Triptych (Frey novel): Reviews

 "I finished Triptych in one go last night, couldn't put it down even.
 It's a very impressive first novel and if Ms. Frey continues to do with science fiction what she's done in this book she might single-handedly be credited with reviving the entire genre.
 Bravo!
 Encore, encore!"

 –Todd McCaffrey, author of The Dragonriders of Pern series.

 Triptych has also been panned as an extended treatise on alien/human sex and for its lack of worldbuilding and depth of exploration of Kalp's homeworld and culture.
-However, other commentors have pointed out that Kalp's assimilation into Earth culture is what feeds the tragedy of his life.
+However, other commenters have pointed out that Kalp's assimilation into Earth culture is what feeds the tragedy of his life.